-[0002] This invention was made with Government support under Grant Numbers NS044507, NS38850 and NS43247, awarded by the United States National Institute of Neurological Disorders.
-The Government has certain rights in the invention.
+[0002] This invention was made in part with Government support under Grant Numbers NS044507, NS38850 and NS43247, awarded by the United States National Institute of Neurological Disorders and Stroke and a Research Grant from the Department of Veterans Affairs.
+The Government may have certain rights in this invention.